awesomealex1/faithful-reasoning/README.md

 pip install -r requirements.txt
 ```

 For development, we use `black` and `isort`.
-If you wish to proceed without them and if you use VSCode, update `.vscode/settings.json` accordingly.
+If you wish to proceed without them and if you are using VSCode, update `.vscode/settings.json` accordingly.

 ### 🍄 Retrieval Heads

 The retrieval heads for the models can be found in the [`retrieval_heads`](retrieval_heads/) folder.

-To reproduce these (or if you just want to play around with newer models or you just wish to try this step yourself), you may go to the [Retrieval_Head](https://github.com/nightdessert/Retrieval_Head) repository to detect the retrieval heads for each model.
+To reproduce these (or if you just want to experiment with newer models or try this step yourself), visit the [Retrieval_Head](https://github.com/nightdessert/Retrieval_Head) repository to detect the retrieval heads for each model.
+For instance:

 ```bash
 # Llama3-8B-Instruct